Skip to content

 Tomb of Gul Baba

 Following the death of Gul Baba in the first year of Ottoman rule over medieval Hungary, a tomb was built in Buda above his burial place near Margaret Island.
-A shrine it has become — one that symbolises Islamic culture in Christian Europe.
+It has become a shrine that symbolises Islamic culture in Christian Europe.

 It is an octagonal Ottoman tomb and a sacred place that houses the remains of Gul Baba.
 You must take off your shoes before entering.
-Entrance to the Tomb of Gul Baba is free to visitors of all faiths.
+The Tomb of Gul Baba entrance is accessible to visitors of all faiths.
 Its structure and design make it a must-see.

 Marvel at the Ottoman Architecture of the Tomb of Gul Baba!